Almost every addict has had the following types of thoughts cross their mind at least once:

 The reality is, a detox center provides an experience that is far from awful.
 Detox from drugs and alcohol is exactly what the addict's body needs after the long days of abuse it has suffered.
 Inside a detox center, patients will find a warm bed, a quiet environment and medication that helps them feel as physically normal as possible.
 Medications are administered individually and tailored to the addict’s particular habit and level of drug use, ensuring that they are made as comfortable as possible without any of the vicious side effects they so fear.

-And with most drugs, withdrawal symptoms only last for a couple of days.
+With most drugs, withdrawal symptoms only last for a couple of days.
 On average, physical withdrawal from drugs such as heroin last around 3 to 5 days.
 Inside a detox center, patients will have access to medications they would not normally be able to get on their own.
-These medications are used in a strictly controlled manner so as to wean the patient more comfortably off the drug over a period of a couple of days.
+These medications are used in a strictly controlled manner, so as to wean the patient more comfortably off the drug over a period of a couple of days.

-As well as receiving medication, the drug or alcohol user will have access to care around the clock.
+In addition to receiving medication, a recovering addict will have access to care around the clock.
 In a detox center, there is always someone on staff 24/7, awake and ready to help the patient when needed.
 This can be a lifesaver when the user is unable to sleep, craving drugs, or if they just need an ear.
-It’s also a benefit to be able to receive immediate medical care for any particularly troublesome side effects that may arise.
+It’s very beneficial to have access to immediate medical care for any particularly troublesome side effects that may arise.

-Entering a detox center to detox off drugs or alcohol in a safe environment is the best choice a drug or alcohol user can make for themselves.
-The combination of physical comfort, care and attention they will receive is unbeatable, and will provide a strong and stable beginning to a person’s recovery.
+Entering rehab to detox off drugs or alcohol in a safe environment is the best choice an addict can make.
+The combination of physical comfort, care and attention they will receive is unbeatable and will provide a strong and stable beginning to a person’s recovery.